Hsieh-Yu-Li/DDPG-Continuous-Control-1Reacher/README.md

 #### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment,  the agent must get an average score of +30 over 100 consecutive episodes.

 #### Option 2: Solve the Second Version